 This one’s fairly simple – failing to perform can result in a breach.
 Again – construction is a process.
 Any single party’s failure to perform has a ripple effect, and damages could quickly sprawl.
 Now, if your failure to perform is out of your hands (for example, if the failure due to another party‘s failure), then things become less clear.

-What Are the Potential Remedies Under Breach of Contract?
+Potential Remedies Under Breach of Contract

 When a contract has been breached, the party injured by the breach of contract may be entitled to certain remedies: